Through New Eyes: From Wilderness to Willingness

 While I am getting used to people coming and going, I still head to the back of the pen when they enter.
 I'm just not ready yet, to trust and give myself entirely to the species that shook my whole existence.
 It is difficult because they first took my freedom, and now, even though I can tell that these people are far more conscious of what I am saying to them and I can tell they care about my needs and my comfort, part of me is still afraid of what else humans might want to take from me.

 Little by little, day by day, I have resolved to be open to changing my opinion about my new circumstances.
 If I don't have the option to be back on the range, this appears to be the best place for a wild horse like myself.

-The three youngsters with whom I now live have shown great adaptability and resiliency when it comes to opening their hearts.
+The three youngsters with whom I shared my early months at For the Love of Aria have shown great adaptability and resiliency when it comes to opening their hearts.
 I can see tremendous benefit in the connections they are forging with people.
 But they are much younger than me and have experienced far less life than have I; however, given that we are now on rather uncharted ground for mustangs, maybe it is from them who I need to now learn.
 Maybe the young minds and the open hearts are the way of the future...of my new future.

 At night, I still listen to my owl friends.
 They are plentiful out here, and they remind me of home, warming my heart with memories and pleasantly filling my sweet dreams with each hoot.
 They remind me that someone who is wild is watching out in the places I can no longer see.
 The birds around here are more in number and greater in variety than they were in the basin.
 It's as though they have all joined me to remind me of the bigger picture, the view from the top of the mountain, so to speak.
 At this point, the importance of their message is for me to appreciate what I still have that I loved from before and all I have that's new.